Miami Brachial Plexus Attorney

 - Erb’s Palsy

 Erb’s palsy is a brachial plexus injury where the nerves in the upper arm are damaged.
 This damage is commonly referred to as a “rupture” of the nerve.
 Symptoms of Erb’s palsy include full or partial paralysis, loss of regular motor functions, and lowered grip strength in the wounded arm.
 As the rupture of nerves is a more severe injury, it requires a newborn be treated by one of the following methods: medication, surgery, physical therapy, and rubbing of the injured arm.

 - Klumpke’s Palsy

 Klumpke’s palsy is brachial plexus injury where the nerves of the lower part of brachial plexus rupture.
-When this happens, infants may show symptoms in any of the following ways: numbness, miosis, and a claw-like appearance of the hand of the affected arm.
+When this happens, infants may show symptoms in any of the following ways: numbness, miosis, and a claw-like appearance of the hand.
 It is possible this will clear up on its own; however, medication and surgery may be required in severe cases.